“I knew it had to happen, felt the tables turnin’. Got me through my darkest hour”

 I prefer a simple mayo-based tuna salad for a sandwich.
 Mediterranean style tuna salad – with a vinaigrette and capers – is great on greens but has no place in a sandwich.
 Go light on the mayo.
 It should be dressed not costumed with just enough celery to add crunch.
 I grew up with red onion in tuna salad, but now prefer the sweet herbal flavor of scallions.
 Toss in a bit of lemon juice, red wine vinegar & fresh herbs and it’s good to go.

 Mayo versus butter for grilling.
 That is the question.
 I opt for mayo.
 It has a high scorch point while creating a better crunch.
 I sprinkle finely grated pecorino on the mayo to create a crispy cheese crust.
 The combo of crisp salty cheese on the outside with creamy melted cheese inside and a clean simple tuna salad makes this a truly prime example of sandwich making.

 YOU CAN TUNE A PIANO, BUT YOU CAN’T TUNA MELT

-Tuna salad, BBQ potato chips, provolone & pecorino on grilled sourdough bread
+Tuna salad, Swiss cheese & pecorino on grilled sourdough bread

 Makes 2 sandwiches